MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: MTraining

-Motivated by both empirical observations and theoretical validation of the Vertical-Slash pattern during training (see \S\ref{subsec:sparse_pattern} and Appendix~\ref{appendix:proof}), we extend this dynamic sparse attention—originally designed for inference~\cite{jiang2024minference, lai2025flexprefill}—to the training stage.
-Building on MInference and FlexPrefill, we propose a novel training-oriented dynamic sparse pattern guided by Vertical-Slash structure.
-As detailed in Algorithm~\ref{alg:dynamic_training}, our approach incorporates two key components:
+The Sparse Attention operator requires the block and/or column index as input.
+In the \emph{Context Parallelism} scenario, a new algorithm is needed to estimate the index on QKV data distributed among different workers.
+Building on MInference~\cite{jiang2024minference} and FlexPrefill~\cite{lai2025flexprefill}, we propose a novel distributed dynamic sparse index approximating algorithm guided by the Vertical-Slash structure for \textbf{distributed training}.
+As detailed in Algorithm~\ref{alg:dynamic_training}, our approach incorporates three key components:

-\textit{(i) Online Budget Approximation.} To accommodate the dynamic variation in sparsity patterns across training steps and contexts, as well as to eliminate the overhead of offline search, we propose an online budget approximation method.
-Specifically, we track attention weight statistics within an observation window and estimate the minimal number of vertical and slash lines required to recall
+\textit{(i) Distributed Online Budget Approximation.} To accommodate the dynamic variation in sparsity patterns across training steps and input samples without incurring the overhead of offline profiling, we introduce a distributed online budget approximation method under \emph{Context Parallelism}.
+In Ring Attention, each device is responsible for a segment of the query, key, and value along the sequence dimension.
+The last `last\_q` query entries will be broadcast to all devices for computing partial attention weights within an observation window, enabling each rank to compute local attention statistics—such as cumulative sums along the vertical and slash directions.
+These statistics are then gathered to estimate the minimal number of active vertical and slash lines required to recall a target proportion of total attention mass.
+The resulting sparse indices are subsequently broadcast to all ranks for later sparse attention computation in each device.

+\textit{(ii) Kernel-Aware Approximation Granularity.} Since the vertical and slash components correspond to different granularities in GPU execution, we align the approximation resolution with the underlying kernel structure.
+Vertical lines are approximated at the token level to capture fine-grained activation locality, while slash lines are aggregated over $64\times64$ token blocks to match the tiling used in block-wise matmul kernels.
+This alignment minimizes index fragmentation and ensures consistency between sparsity estimation and actual GPU execution.

+\textit{(iii) Ring Attention with Sparse Index}.
+Once the distributed sparse index is synchronized across devices, each worker determines the active regions within the local attention submatrix according to the indices of active vertical and slash lines.
+Within each Ring Attention step, the worker selectively computes only the nonzero entries using customized attention kernels, with KV chunks being transferred across ranks concurrently to reach computation-communication overlap.
+Finally, each device completes attention computation over its assigned sequence segment with sparsity.